FREE Uber Tax Info Pack

 What Are PAYG Instalments?

-A PAYG Instalment is a pre-payment towards your end-of-year tax bill.
 If you are registered for GST it will appear on your quarterly BAS, or if you are not registered for GST you will get a quarterly ‘Instalment Activity Statement’ or IAS.
-At the end of the financial year you will receive credits on your tax return for the PAYG Instalments you paid during the year.
+At the end of the financial year, the PAYG Instalments you paid during the year will act as credits off your end-of-year tax bill.

 The ATO applies PAYG Instalments to all businesses in Australia whose tax return shows business profits over a certain amount.
 The ATO’s reasoning is that historically many business owners aren’t very good at saving for their taxes as they go.
 This often leads to financial stress for business owners and their families at tax time when they receive their whole year’s tax bill in one hit.
 So PAYG Instalments are designed to be like forced savings.
 It’s much easier to handle your tax bill when it’s broken down into quarterly amounts.

 It’s a similar system to when you work as an employee, and your employer takes tax out of your pay to cover your taxes.
-The big difference, however, is that when you’re self-employed you receive your whole gross pay in your bank account and you must be disciplined enough to take out the tax yourself and put it aside.
-For Uber drivers, this gets a little tricky because most rideshare companies pay weekly, but PAYG Instalments are paid to the ATO quarterly.
-So in the meantime you’ll need to put that money aside in your savings account each week to prepare for the Instalment at the end of the quarter.
+The big difference, however, is that when you’re self-employed, you receive your whole gross pay in your bank account and you must be disciplined enough to take out the tax yourself and put it aside.

 If you’re already saving a little of your Uber income each week for taxes, then in theory PAYG Instalments shouldn’t be too much extra trouble.
 You’ll already have the money in your savings account, and you’ll now just pay those tax savings to the ATO quarterly instead of annually.
 And if you’re not already in the habit of savings for taxes as you go, then PAYG Instalments are the perfect incentive to start.